cern-eos/eos/doc/develop.rst

 We have QuarkDB, MQ, MGM, and FST daemons running.
 Now we need to define the EOS space to which we will be adding these file systems.
-Similarly to production we can define "spare" space, just to keep disks waiting unsused in spare and "default" space which will be in this example from 3 scheduling groups by 1 disk each:
+Similarly to production we can define "spare" space, just to keep disks waiting unused in spare and "default" space which will be in this example from 3 scheduling groups by 1 disk each:

 .. code-block:: bash